openkim/developer-platform/docker/config/instructions/README.txt

     to `pipeline-run-tests`.

-Section V. Automatic generation of KIM Tests from templates
+Section V. Automatic generation of KIM Tests and Reference Data from templates

   When developing a Test Driver, it is common to want to create a large number of Tests which make use of it.
 For example, when creating a Test Driver which computes a property of a bulk crystal, each of its corresponding Tests typically corresponds to a different specific crystal lattice structure and atomic species.
-The `testgenie` utility is designed to facilitate the process of generating these Tests.
+The `kimgenie` utility is designed to facilitate the process of generating these Tests, and can also be used to similarly generate Reference Data from templates.
 This utility requires that you supply a set of template files that ought to be created for each Test along with a json file containing dictionaries of keyword-value pairs, which each dictionary corresponding to a Test that is to be created.
-See the description of `testgenie` in the following section for more details.
+See the description of `kimgenie` in the following section for more details.

 Section VI.
 Command-line utilities